athomserx/pybaq-event-backend/README.md

 # Chat Streaming API

 A FastAPI application that streams AI responses using Redis for caching and Celery for background task processing.
-Uses GLM 5 model via OpenRouter API.
+Uses OpenAI SDK for AI model integration.

 ## Architecture